OkayAlright/MinNo/extras/making_MinNo.md

 #### Unpacking the Handler

-What the handler leaves us with is a list of lists that represent the programs AST; this is far from executable.
+What the handler leaves us with is a list of lists that represent the program's AST; this is far from executable.
 This is where the ***Unpacker*** comes in.
-The Unpacker spelunks through the AST from the handlers and does one of three things:
+The Unpacker spelunks through the AST and does one of three things:
-* Returns an inner string,
+* Returns contained inner string,
 * Hands off special cases to a correcter function,
 * or calls the Unpacker on sub lists for further unpacking.